EnzoEmb/wordpack/readme.md

 📑 Clean wordpress scripts and emoji tags<br>
 🥞 THEMEPATH and AJAX_URL variables<br>
 🍬 Clean and editable structure<br>
-🧩 Example of secure Ajax with nonce
+🧩 Example of secure Ajax with nonce<br>
-🎃 Cache bust script and styles enqueued
+🎃 Cache bust script and styles enqueued<br>

 #### To do
-Extract critical Css
+Extract critical CSS